eduvpn/documentation/PHP_SAML_SP.md

 user's session time.
 For example, "high risk" users can be required to authenticate/authorize every day, while "normal" users only have to do that once every 90 days.
 This setting will affect the time the OAuth token and issued client certificates are valid.
-The expity time is determined by taking the _minimum_ between the "global" `sessionExpiry` option and the value of this option.
+The expiry time is determined by taking the _minimum_ between the "global" `sessionExpiry` option and the value of this option.
 The server default for `sessionExpiry` is 90 days.